LASER: LLM Agent with State-Space Exploration for Web Navigation: Abstract

 \section{Abstract}

 Large language models (LLMs) have been successfully adapted for interactive decision-making tasks like web navigation.
-While achieving decent performance, previous methods implicitly assume a forward-only execution mode for the model, where they only provide oracle trajectories as in-context examples to teach the model how to reason in the interactive environment.
+While achieving decent performance, previous methods implicitly assume a forward-only execution mode for the model, where they only provide oracle trajectories as in-context examples to guide the model on how to reason in the environment.
 Consequently, the model could not handle more challenging scenarios not covered in the in-context examples, e.g., mistakes, leading to sub-optimal performance.
 To address this issue, we propose to model the interactive task as state space exploration, where the LLM agent transitions among a pre-defined set of states by performing actions to complete the task.
-This formulation enables flexible backtracking, allowing the model to easily recover from errors.
-We evaluate our proposed \textbf{L}LM \textbf{A}gent with \textbf{S}tate-Space \textbf{E}xplo\textbf{R}ation (LASER) on the WebShop task.
-Experimental results show that our LASER agent significantly outperforms previous methods and closes the gap with human performance on the web navigation task. \footnote{Our code is available at \url{https://github.com/Mayer123/LASER}}
+This formulation enables flexible backtracking, allowing the model to recover from errors easily.
+We evaluate our proposed \textbf{L}LM \textbf{A}gent with \textbf{S}tate-Space \textbf{E}xplo\textbf{R}ation (LASER) on both the WebShop task and \url{amazon.com}.
+Experimental results show that LASER significantly outperforms previous methods and closes the gap with human performance on the web navigation task.